Skip to main content

 In the northern part of the plateau, the sun regularly shines in the dry season, while in the rainy season, the sky is often cloudy.

-Further to the south, in the rest of the plateau of central and southern Cameroon, total annual rainfall is still around 1,500 mm (60 in), but the rainy season is even longer, so as to make possible the growth of the forest.
+Further to the south, in the rest of the plateau of south-central Cameroon, total annual rainfall is still around 1,500 mm (60 in), but the rainy season is even longer, so as to make possible the growth of the forest.

 Yaoundé